 In the United States, both flour tortillas and corn tortillas are extremely popular and can be found in abundance in various grocery stores.

-Corn tortillas are made from corn flour (Masa Harina), salt, water and sometimes a little lime juice for added flavor.
-A corn tortilla can be used for tacos, tostadas, enchiladas, tortillas chips, and nachos.
+Corn tortillas are made from corn flour (Masa Harina), salt, water, and sometimes a little lime juice for added flavor.
+They can be used for tacos, tostadas, enchiladas, tortilla chips, and nachos.

-As you can see, both corn and flour tortillas are an excellent cost-effective addition to your pantry.
-Now, let’s talk about how you can successfully store tortillas in a freezer.
+As you can see, both corn and flour tortillas are excellent, cost-effective additions to your pantry.
+Now, let’s discuss how to successfully store tortillas in a freezer.

 Wanna Learn More Freezer Cooking Tips?